 Ose Oji (Spicy peanut butter)

->

-> It is best made with shelled, roasted skinless peanuts.
+It is best made with shelled, roasted skinless peanuts.
 If you only have raw peanuts, roast them in the oven before use.
-There is really no need to add oil to your Ose oji, because the peanuts have enough oil to give a smooth blend.
-The small sized peanut gives a smoother blend because it has a higher oil content than the larger sized specie.
+There is really no need to add oil to your Ose oji, peanuts have enough oil to give a smooth blend.
+The small-sized peanut gives a smoother blend because it has a higher oil content than the larger sized species.

->

-> 2 cups skinned roasted peanuts (ground nuts) 2 toasted ehuru 1 seasoning cube toasted dry chili
+2 cups skinned roasted peanuts (ground nuts) 2 toasted ehuru 1 seasoning cube toasted dry chili

 Put peanuts, ehuru, seasoning cube and dry chili into the dry mill of the blender, food processor or hand mill grinder.

 Grind on high.

 Initially, it will be sandy, scrape the sides and continue grinding.
 Make sure you let your grinder or processor rest in between grinding to avoid a blowout.

 The peanut powder will start clumping together, scrape sides and continue grinding.

 The clumps will start getting smoother and creamier, at this point.
 The butter will not need much scraping and the machine will run smoother.